 Northward, ever northward!
-We travel today from Donegal to Derry in Northern Ireland.
+We travel today from Donegal to Derry/Londonderry in Northern Ireland.

 The average driving time today is 3 hours.

-Touring Northern Ireland, we move along the Antrim coast.
+Touring Northern Ireland, we move from Derry/Londonderry along the Antrim coast.

 The average driving time today is 3 hours.

-Sea cliffs and a welcome spa hotel, travelling from Belfast to Newcastle.
+Sea cliffs and a welcome spa hotel, travelling from Antrim to Newcastle via Belfast city.